hardikm9850/hardikm9850/README.md

 ### Glad to see you here! &nbsp;
 ![](https://visitor-badge.glitch.me/badge?page_id=hardikm9850)

+**Talking about Professional journey:**

-Android Engineer with 8+ years of experience in developing native android apps in B2B, B2C, Gaming, Banking and Ed-Tech domain.
-I love to explore new tech in Android and also contribute to Open Source.
+I started my journey into software engineering from 2014.
+Since then I have developed native android apps in B2B, B2C, Gaming, Banking and Ed-Tech domain.
+Did few backend projects in Python.
+I love to explore new tech in Android and contribute to Open Source.

 I am presently exploring the flutter world. <br>
 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/24664153/197371602-12e2aa37-7a74-4d96-9512-b40ecb602232.gif" width="408" height="318" />